 Wait, can I really do that?

 F*ck yes you can!
 Time is money, and this is a standard practice at large agencies.
 Recognizing when you’re in a “scope creep” situation can be hard if your scopes aren’t super detailed, or if you aren’t tracking your team’s progress on the original scope doc.
 Wethos Virtual Studios has budget and project management tools that enable independents to better track the progress of projects.
+Our Services Library is also a knowledge base that you can pull from to see what others are charging for similar services.

 It’s time to stop working for free